lyokha/styleFromMeta/README.md

     ...
 ```

-However this method is not recommended because Pandoc may slightly re-format
+The filter has support for raw HTML and TeX blocks, but this support is not
-substitutions (i.e. it does not substitute blocks verbatim) and in some cases
+complete, and in some cases substitutions may fail.
+In addition, Pandoc may
-substitutions may even fail!
+re-format substitutions.
+That's why this method is not recommended to use.

 As soon as paragraphs do not have place where to put extra data, style
 `para_style` is applied to all paragraphs in the document.
 Currently, only
 transformation to a span block is supported (which is probably useful only in
 HTML).
 Any contents found between opening and closing span tags are ignored:
 actual paragraph contents will be inserted inside them.
-Wrapping inside code
+Notice that wrapping
-blocks is not allowed in `para_style` block.
+inside code blocks is not allowed in `para_style` block.